dfelinto/blender-manual/manual/render/shader_nodes/shader/principled.rst

 Subsurface Method
    Rendering method to simulate subsurface scattering.

-   :Christensen-Burley:
-      Is an approximation to physically-based volume scattering.
-      Gives less blurry results than Cubic and Gaussian functions.
+   .. note:: Eevee does not use these subsurface scatter methods but instead uses an approximation.

-   :Random Walk:
+   :Random Walk (Fixed Radius):
-      Provides the most accurate results for thin and curved objects.
+      Provides accurate results for thin and curved objects.
-      This comes at the cost of increased render time or noise for more dense media like skin, but also better geometry detail preservation.
       Random Walk uses true volumetric scattering inside the mesh, which means that it works best for closed meshes.
       Overlapping faces and holes in the mesh can cause problems.
+   :Random Walk:
+      Behaves similarly to *Random Walk (Fixed Radius)* but modulates the *Subsurface Radius* based on the *Color*, *Subsurface Anisotropy*, and *Subsurface IOR*.
+This method thereby attempts to retain greater surface detail and color than *Random Walk (Fixed Radius)*.

 Outputs